midivi/ttech-kubernetes/README.md

 * The same goes for `ingress-service.yaml`

 ## Editor
 Lastly, open `./kubernetes/{your-name}/deployment.yaml` in your editor.
-As mentioned, you'll be deploying changes from terminal 3 with `$ kubectl -f deployment.yaml`.
+As mentioned, you'll be deploying changes from terminal 3 with `$ kubectl apply -f deployment.yaml`.